vorpalengineering/x402-go/README.md

 cp config.facilitator.example.yaml config.facilitator.yaml
 # Edit config.facilitator.yaml with your settings

-# Run with default config
+# Run with default config path
 go run ./cmd/facilitator

 # Or with a custom config path